How our UTI gummies work

 Our Independent Lab

-We worked with The Philip E. Marucci Center for Blueberry and Cranberry Research at Rutgers University to formulate our gummy.
-The PE Marucci Center was first established over 100 years ago, and today is recognized by the federal government as the National Center for Vaccinium Research.
+We partnered with Rutgers University’s Philip E. Marucci Center for Blueberry and Cranberry Research, a century-old institution recognized as the National Center for Vaccinium Research.

 -